tbtaco/Practice/README.md

 This repository is where I'll be saving my solutions to [LeetCode](https://leetcode.com/) problems.

-I started working on these practice problems in June of 2021 and plan to continue solving one or two a week when I have some spare time.
+I started working on these practice problems in June of 2021 and plan to continue solving some every once in a while when I have some spare time.

 [Program.cs](https://github.com/tbtaco/Practice/blob/master/Practice/Program.cs) - The starting point for this group of programs.
 It's a simple switch/case block to run different LeetCode solutions.